jeff-shakes/Solar-Generation-Prediction/README.md

 ---
 ## Problem Statement
 $\;\;\;\;\;\;$ Due to the variable nature of renewable energies (i.e.- energies reliant on conditions such as cloudiness for solar or windiness for wind energy), the integration of solar energy generation sites with the larger electrical grids can be extremely complicated.
 One way of easing this burden is accurately reporting and predicting power generation from these variable generation sites.
-Therefore, using the solar generation output of a specific solar farm site, along with the weather data, can one predict the solar generation output of that specific site within 0.5 kWh?
+Therefore, using the solar generation output of a specific solar farm site, along with the weather data, can one predict the solar generation output of that specific site within 10% of the max output (0.6 kWh)?

 ---
 ## Whom This Concerns